Rafostar/playercast/README.md

 systemctl --user start playercast
 ```

-App will be running on each system boot as background service idling and waiting to receive casted files.
+App will be running on each system boot as background service idling and waiting to receive cast files.

 **It is recommended to assign your server PC a static IP address, otherwise app will not be able to connect when IP changes.**